dcweb/core/README.md

 #SQL
 execute the SQL you'll find in the SQL folder
-This will create 3 tables ( users, countries, languages) You can login with the default user: U:admin, P:dcmsadmin
+This will create 3 tables ( users, countries, languages)

 #Database
 	config/database.php